Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

 ### **Antony and Rogba(Ahmed)**
 *  Add python code into EC2 instanses
 ### **Yemi and Harish**
-*  Lanuch Lambda Function
+*  Launch Lambda Function
 ### **Yemi and Harish**
-*  Lanuch Kafka  by connecting with Lambda function.
+*  Launch Kafka  by connecting with Lambda function.
 ### **Sabe and Harish and Yemi and rogba and Anthony**
 *  Write Kafka code to inject and process data
 ### **Sabe and Harish and Yemi and rogba and Anthony**